Walgreens The Thread

 • Pat your skin dry after you bathe rather than rubbing

-Which treatments for keratosis pilaris should I try?
+Which keratosis pilaris treatments should I try?

 Healthcare providers often recommend moisturizing, exfoliation and self-care as first-line treatments for keratosis pilaris.
 However, which treatments are right for you will depend on a variety of factors, such as the location and severity of the bumps, your age, what activities you engage in regularly and your overall health and medical history.

-Your healthcare provider can develop a treatment plan based on your individual needs and provide you with personalized skin care tips for addressing keratosis pilaris.
+Keratosis pilaris is harmless and may not need to be treated unless it itches, becomes too dry or if you have cosmetic concerns.
+Your healthcare provider can develop a treatment plan based on your individual needs and provide you with personalized skincare tips for addressing keratosis pilaris.

 Explore more